 NOTES

-The OCTET_STREAM.request primitive is used to transfer Octet Stream Data across the space link on the specified Virtual Channel.
+The OCTET_STREAM.request primitive is used to transfer portions of Octet Stream Data at a time across the space link on the specified Virtual Channel.

 Since the service interface specification is an abstract specification, the implementation of the Octet Stream Data parameter is not constrained; i.e., it can be a continuous octet stream, a delimited octet stream, or individual bits.